Pluralization and l10n

 ICU style pluralization and localization

 Section titled “ICU style pluralization and localization”In this approach, the pluralization rule is mixed with the messages inside a single big string.
-While it may have it’s complexity, it can be used to construct complex combinations, even mixing with other data types like genders and dates.
+While it may have its complexity, it can be used to construct complex combinations, even mixing with other data types like genders and dates.

 To work with this approach, you have to select and install the localization

-doesn’t limit you to some, because it
+library of your choice, wuchale doesn’t limit you to any, because it doesn’t

-doesn’t depend on any, it just transforms you code.
+depend on any, it just transforms you code.
 For starters, here are some

 suggestions: